 It has become somewhat of a cliche to mention that we live in unprecedented times, but it’s true.
-A pandemic occurs once every century, so it is no wonder that this particular moment feels especially precarious, and has become extraordinarily taxing on us all, taking a toll on both our nerves and overall well being.
+A pandemic occurs once every century, so it is no wonder that this particular moment feels especially precarious, and has become extraordinarily taxing on us all, taking a toll on both our nerves and overall well-being.

 As frightening as it is, you can find comfort in the fact that there are certain measures that you can take to protect yourself and your loved ones.
 The simplest modifications in your day to day behavioural patterns can make all the difference, so it pays to try to be more mindful of your actions.
-The following are a few key tips to keep you safe during the pandemic.
+Here are a few key tips to keep you safe during the pandemic.

 Maintain good personal hygiene